 In 1988 the firm became known as Huckvale & Company.
 At that time, the partners of the firm were Ross D. Wilde, Howard P.J.
 Heil and T. Jesse Wilde.
 In 2008, Ross was appointed Queen’s Counsel on behalf of the Alberta Attorney General.

 In 2002 Cameron D. MacLennan and Robert G. Harvie, who had been operating their own office for several years, joined their practice with Huckvale and Company to form Huckvale Wilde Harvie MacLennan.
 At that time, the old “S.S.
 Kresge Building” was acquired, and the retail space was converted into their law office.
 By 2014, the firm became Huckvale LLP.
-Currently the partners are Cameron MacLennan, Jesse Wilde, Ryan Anderson, Spencer Ash, Nolan Johnson, and Matthew Bullock.
+Currently the partners are Cameron MacLennan, Jesse Wilde, Ryan Anderson, K.C., Spencer Ash, Nolan Johnson, and Matthew Bullock.

 In addition to the partners, the firm’s legal counsel also includes Mariko Constable, together with a dedicated and excellent staff of legal assistants.

 Over a century later, the lawyers at Huckvale LLP remain as dedicated to legal excellence as the firm’s founder was when he first opened the doors to his Lethbridge law practice in 1906.